MoukthikaM/DAMG-Assignment5/README.md

 		astro dev start
       		astro dev stop

-   - If you make any changes, we can run astro dev restart.
+- If you make any changes, we can run:

+		astro dev restart.

 ## CONTRIBUTIONS: